 Day 4: LA CHAQUETA TO ALBERGUE DEL RÍO LODGE (B,L,D)

 After a nice hot coffee you will continue on to Albergue del Río Lodge.
-As an option, there will be 2 or 3 horses available if you are too tired to continue hiking or want to try Tico (Costa Rican) style horseback riding.
-At this elevation, you are entering lowland vegetation and you may encounter wildlife species more typically thought of as rainforest wildlife such as monkeys, parrots, toucans and sloths.
-You will spend the night at the Albergue del Río Lodge next to the river Río Savegre (shared bathrooms, no electricity).
+At this elevation, you are entering lowland vegetation and you may encounter wildlife species more typically of rainforest such as parrots, toucans, jacamars, monkeys and sloths.
+You will spend the night at Albergue del Río Lodge next to the river Río Savegre (shared bathrooms, no electricity).

 Distance covered : 7kms